EthanFalcao/WPI-IA-Portfolio-Optimization-and-Risk-Analysis/README.md

 ## Key Features

-- **Data Collection**: Scripts to fetch historical data for the top 20 cryptocurrencies from CryptoGecko and Yahoo Finance.
+- **Data Collection**: Scripts to fetch historical data for the top 30 Dow-Jones stocks from Yahoo Finance.
 - **Predictive Modeling**: Implementation of various machine learning models including ARIMA, LSTM, and XGBoost to predict future price movements with an emphasis on minimizing RMSE.
 - **Optimization Algorithm**: Dynamic allocation strategy using techniques like the Kelly Criterion and Mean-Variance Optimization, tailored for cryptocurrency portfolios.
 - **Risk Management**: Incorporates risk management measures such as setting maximum exposure limits and stop-loss strategies.